lexingtongeng/word_search/README.md

 The project uses the [ecdict](https://github.com/skywind3000/ecdict) dataset, a free and open-source English-Chinese dictionary in CSV format.
 It includes:

 - Word spellings and British IPA phonetics
-- Definitions, example sentences, and exam tags (GRE, IELTS, etc.)
+- Definitions, and exam tags (GRE, IELTS, etc.)
 - Word frequency data from BNC and COCA

 > This project respects the original MIT license of ECDICT.